 Separate the applications that match your criteria from the ones that do not.
 And take it from there.

 Create a Trello board and use Zapier to automate the inflow of applications.
 This a pretty straightforward method of keeping track of the recruiting process and making sure that everything is in one place.

 To put things into perspective and clarify the process for use, this is a screenshot of how we, at Hubstaff, do it.
-You will be able to find a link to it in the resource bundle, as well.

 In case this is the first time you learn about Zapier, do read this guide to learn more about how to automate recruiting tasks.